rackerlabs/rackspace-how-to/content/cloud-servers/launch-a-windows-web-farm-with-web-deploy.md

 ### Testing

-After the the script and scheduled task are complete, you can test this by making a change on the master server and ensuring that the change shows up within IIS on the secondary servers.
+After the script and scheduled task are complete, you can test this by making a change on the master server and ensuring that the change shows up within IIS on the secondary servers.
 You should also be able to make a change on the secondary servers in IIS or in the directories controlled by IIS and see